Chuset21/Password-Checker/README.md

 # Password Checker
-Script to check if your passwords have been hacked.
+Script to check if your passwords have ever been hacked, and if so, how many times.

 ## How To Use
 Separated by spaces, pass the passwords to check as command line arguments.